DCNR Community Conservation Partnerships Program Grants

 There are two components to this program: an entitlement program which provides annual funding to designated municipalities and a competitive program to all non-federal entitlement communities.
 Seventy percent of each grant must be used for activities that benefit low- and moderate-income persons.
 Click here for more information.

 Eligible activities include street outreach, shelter, rapid rehousing and homelessness prevention.
-Application period is closed.
+Application expected to reopen in April 2017.

 Community and Local Government Assistance Programs